Student Clubs

 Sigma Lambda Chi (SLC)

 The purpose of Sigma Lambda Chi is to recognize outstanding students in construction.
-Objectives include the rendering of service to the field of construction, the development of good relations among academia, industry, and the public, and the recognition of outstanding professionals in construction and allied fields.
+Objectives include rendering service to the construction field, developing good relations among academia, industry, and the public, and recognizing outstanding professionals in construction and allied fields.

 Email: slccalpoly@yahoo.com